 4.5.
-Commercial fishing
+Commercial Fishing

-The main commercial species harvested around Man-O-War shoals are oysters, blue crabs, and striped bass.
-However, oyster harvesting is minimal due to low spat sets and low populations.
+The main commercial species harvested around Man-O-War shoal are oysters, blue crabs, and striped bass.
+Oyster harvesting is minimal due to low spat sets and low populations.
 Seed plantings are needed to sustain an oyster fishery on the shoal.
-As discussed in section 4.4, minimal, localized, and short-lived negative impacts may occur for blue crabs from the sediment plume.
-After the dredging, positive impacts could occur for striped bass by the additional structure created by the dredge cuts.
+As discussed in Section 4.4, minimal, localized, and short-lived negative impacts may occur for blue crabs from the sediment plume.
+After the dredging, positive impacts could occur for striped bass and other fish such a white perch by the additional structure created by the dredge cuts.

 The commercial oyster season in Maryland's portion of the bay occurs from October to March.
-If shell reclamation dredging occurs in the spring to summer months, commercial oystering will not be affected.
-Oyster harvest at Man-O-War oyster bar has been zero for the past 2 years, as discussed in section 4.2, and was between 0.8% and 0.9% of the total harvest of oysters in Maryland for 2009-10 and 2010-11 harvest years.
-The proposed shell reclamation project should have minimal impact to commercial oysters on and near the Man-O-War shoal since dredging will not occur on the areas previously planted with seed in the past 10 years.
+If shell dredging occurs in the spring to summer months, commercial oystering will not be affected.
+Oyster harvest at Man-O-War oyster bar has been zero as discussed in Section 4.2, and was between 0.8% and 0.9% of the total harvest of oysters in Maryland for 2009-10 and 2010-11 harvest years.
+The proposed shell dredging project should have minimal impact to commercial oysters on and near the Man-O-War shoal since dredging will not occur on the areas previously planted with seed in the past 10 years.
 The amount of harvest on the bar has been very low to zero over the last few years.
-The nearest oyster bars to Man-O-War is Six Foot Knolls which is a part of a harvest reserve, Nine Foot Knolls, and Craighill Lumps.
-Sediment plumes from the dredging should not reach these bars because they are more than 4,000 meters south.
+The nearest oyster bars to Man-O-War are Six Foot Knoll which is a part of a harvest reserve, Nine Foot Knoll, and Craighill Lumps.
+Sediment plumes from shell dredging should not reach these bars because they are more than 4,000 meters south (elevated TSS levels diminish at about 1,800 feet and 1,500 meters based on studies cited in Section 4.1 and in one study were back to ambient at 2,500 meter to 4,500 meters).
 Waterman oystering on the nearby oyster bars should not be impacted by dredging activity.

-Minimal and short-live impacts of the proposed shell reclamation dredging to watermen may occur dependent on the time of year dredging occurs.
+Minimal and short-lived impacts of the proposed shell dredging to crabbers may occur dependent on the time of year that dredging occurs.
 There are over 5,000 commercial crab licenses issued in Maryland and the crabbing season occurs from April to December.
 Crab pots are the most prevalent gear type in the area on and surrounding the Man-O-War shoal.
-The majority of the crab harvest in the upper bay occurs between July and September.
-If the dredging occurs during the crabbing season, crabbing using crab pots in the area will need to be closed so that pots are not located in the path of the dredge.
-This impact to the waterman crabbing in that area should be short-lived, however, it may be recommended that dredging should occur outside of the July-September range when the majority of crab harvest occurs in the upper bay to lessen this impact.
+The majority of the crab harvest in the upper Bay occurs between July and September.
+If shell dredging occurs during the crabbing season, the contractor and DNR will coordinate with local crabbers to minimize impacts (crabbing cannot occur immediately near the dredge due to the barge and tug traffic, and the dredge itself).
+During the prior shell dredging program, this coordination was successful.
+Crabbers moved their pots to prevent them from being lost or damaged by the dredging and barge activity.
+This impact to crabbers is limited in area and short-lived (for the duration that a cut is being made), however, there is a longer term impact via the change of bottom type at the bottom of the cut.
+The softer sediments cannot hold crab pots, which will sink in the sediment, and crabbers avoid placing pots in a cut.
+This acreage of bottom is no longer useful for potting.
+In Section 1.0 it was estimated that 32 acres of bottom would be dredged for the 5 million bushels, and will shift from shallow shell habitat to a softer bottom type in deeper water.